bitrise-io/devcenter/_articles/reviews/notifications-guide-draft.md

 4. Scroll down to email notifications.

    ![](/img/email-notifications.png)
-5. Select the settings you need for both successful and failed builds.
+5. Select the settings you need for both successful and failed builds from the appropriate dropdown menu.